Iceotaku/DELTA4/README.md

-# DELTA4forlazer
+# DELTA4
-New Project Skin FOR Osu!lazer
+The New Project Skin FOR Osu!lazer
+This skin has still WIP But Still Playable
+CAUTION: This skin has not use in osu!stable but use in Osu!lazer only